Samarium150/generalized-puzzle-entropy/apps/slides/pages/background.md

 <v-click>

-For ReMUSE, at each state, we compute the relative entropy between the softmin of successors' relative entropy and the uniform distribution plus the minimum suceessors' entropy.
+For ReMUSE, at each state, we compute the relative entropy between the softmin of successors' relative entropy and the uniform distribution plus the minimum successor's entropy.

 $$
 \rho(s)=D_\text{KL}\left[\underset{s_i\in\sigma(s)}{\text{softmin}}(\rho(s_i))\ \|\ \text{Unif}(|A(s)|)\right]+\min_{s_i\in\sigma(s)}\rho(s_i)